SDU-eScience/SDUCloudDoc/docs/source/ceph.rst

 Prometheus Plugin and Grafana
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Ceph Prometheus plugin provides a Prometheus exporter to pass on Ceph performance counters from the collection point in ceph-mgr.
+The Ceph Prometheus plugin provides a Prometheus exporter to pass on Ceph performance counters from the collection point in Ceph-mgr.
 The exported data can be queried from Grafanawhich allows us to query, visualize, alert on the Ceph metrics.
 The following shows a Grafana dashboard which queries Prometheus for Ceph data.

 .. figure::  images/grafana.png
    :align:   center